morphysm/blog/blog/2022-08-10-welcome/index.md

 - Optionally: CI/CD Threat Modeling, Automated Static and Dynamic Scans for Security Vulnerabilities, especially for Smart Contracts

-If you would like to learn more about what the Famed App can do for the Security of your Company, Organisation, or Project - follow us on Medium or subscribe to our blog
+If you would like to learn more about what the Famed App can do for the Security of your Company, Organisation, or Project - follow us on Medium.

 ## Why Famed?
 ### Securing the Public Supply Chain - Which software stack can you (really) trust?